ora-io/ora-stack/packages/orap/README.md

   - mainly referring to the `Flow`, `Verse`, and `Beat`, where the concepts are introduced by `Orap` only.
   - it helps to build the declarative functionality, which is way easier for users and save some developers.
   - it mostly for internal developing purpose, and ~~should be~~ easy to scale and extend, though user also has access to them if they want.

+> About Multi-chain: Currently Each `Orap` listens to only 1 blockchain network by design, similar to http servers.
+Create multiple `Orap` instances to implement multi-chain listener.
+>
+> Suggest to include network in task `prefix()`, to avoid key collision in cache store

 ## Usage